EpicPantalones/AutoFrog/README.md

 # AutoFrog
 Welcome to AutoFrog.

+This project has been deprecated in favor of AutoFrog 2.0, which is another repository I own.
 ## File Tree
 ### design
 contains design files, commentary, etc. as well as the project overview and software/hardware descriptions.